D3RRIXX/Behaviour-Trees.OLD/README.md

 `Sequence` executes every of its child nodes **from left to right**.
 If the nodes that's being executed returns either `Failure` or `Running`, the Sequence won't execute further until that node returns `Success`.

 `Selector` works similarly to `Sequence` with the difference that it keeps executing its children until either of them returns `Success`.

+You may implement Behaviour Trees in two ways: using MonoBehaviours or Pure C#.

+### Using MonoBehaviours
+---
+To create a new node that you can to a GameObject, create a new script which would derive from `NodeBehaviour` type

+You have the same basic nodes implemented as MonoBehaviours, such as: `SequenceBehaviour`, `SelectorBehaviour`.

+The advantage of using `NodeBehaviour`s is that you don't have to specify the node hierarchy in code but rather simply use the transform hierarchy.

+### Using Pure C#
+---

+WIP